nasirkordbacheh/class-3/README.md

 2-kentaki
 3-havig

-I enjoy being here with you
+I enjoy being here with they